 A master's program in clinical psychology prepares learners for various careers.
-Instruction and training in areas, including counseling, psychological theory, abnormal behavior, and research techniques equip students to be competitive in the job field.
+Courses cover counseling, psychological theory, abnormal behavior, and research techniques to equip students to be competitive in the job field.

-Master's in clinical psychology programs prepare students for careers in mental health counseling.
-Explore the degree's requirements, courses, and various professional paths associated with this degree.
+A master's degree in clinical psychology prepares students for careers in mental health counseling.
+Explore the degree requirements, courses, and various professional paths associated with this field.

 Degree Snapshot